Discover the high Andes and the Rainbow Mountain

 We included a personal duffle bag for your 2 days Ausangate trek.
 You will get this duffle bag at Machu Picchu by Locals office during your pre-departure briefing the night before of your trek.
 This bag will be carried by horses during the trek.
 You will find it in your tent every afternoon you arrive to the campsite.
 It can be filled with your personal items, sleeping bag and mattress but the maximum allowable weight is 7kg/17lb.
 The duffle bag must be returned to our office no later than one day after your trek.

-During our trek to Ausangate we bring our own portable toilet tent because we know how important is to protect our environment and we are trained to don’t leave no traces along the route.
+During our 2-Day Ausangate Rainbow Mountain Trek, we bring our own portable toilet tent because we know how important is to protect our environment and we are trained to don’t leave no traces along the route.

 All tour guides of Machu Picchu by Locals are very well trained in First aid.
 They received training courses every 6 months how to assist to someone who is in an emergency situation.
 Also, they are trained how to supply a balloon oxygen in the case if someone requires it.